anjana250/capstone/README.md

 3. Model Evaluation and Validation: ROC and AUC: Use ROC (Receiver Operating Characteristic) curves and AUC (Area Under the Curve) scores to evaluate and compare model performance more comprehensively.

-4. Ethical Considerations: Bias and Fairness: Evaluate your models for potential biases and ensure fairness across different demographic groups.
-Consider techniques to mitigate any identified biases.

 #### Outline of project